davidjeddy/yii2-freeradius-module/README.md

         ],
         ...
     ],
-...
+];

 ```

+# TESTING

+TODO

+# Misc
-IF the server does not yet have a `radcheck` table from FreeRadius, run the modules migration from the project root:
+If the server does not yet have a `RadCheck` table from FreeRadius, run

+the modules migration from the project root:

 `./yii migrate/up --migrationPath=./vendor/davidjeddy/yii2-freeradius-module/migration/`